-Unlocking and accelerating infrastructure development
+4 Unlocking and accelerating infrastructure development

 The city has some unique opportunities as a result of investment in HS2 and through being host to the Commonwealth Games.
-By accelerating major infrastructure investments, we can unlock growth opportunities across the city.
+By accelerating major infrastructure investments we can unlock growth opportunities across the city.

 The council has a portfolio of major transport and infrastructure projects of a scale that has the potential to provide significant numbers of jobs as well as improving how people and goods move about the city.
 As well as the investment and jobs generated by the schemes themselves created in the construction phases better transport is key to opening up job and training opportunities, to providing access for all to essential services including health and education and to supporting individual self-development and fulfilment.

 Our focus needs to be on ensuring we stay committed and help deliver what is a major pipeline of transport and infrastructure projects.

-Theme Intervention Phases & key actions Ask Progress Lead Transport & Highways: delivery of major priority projects Major projects This will include significant investment in refurbishment of the city's highway network including major projects like the A38(M) Aston Expressway Tame Valley Viaduct - and securing the DfT's funding allocation of £72.1m towards this major scheme.
-The ongoing delivery of the Transportation &amp; Highways Capital Programme will also help stimulate recovery (£247m for 2021/22 to 2025/26).
+Theme Intervention Phases and key actions Ask Progress Partners Transport and Highways: delivery of major priority projects Major projects This will include significant investment in refurbishment of the city's highway network including major projects like the A38(M) Aston Expressway Tame Valley Viaduct - and securing the DfT's funding allocation of £72.1m towards this major scheme.
+The ongoing delivery of the Transportation and Highways Capital Programme will also help stimulate recovery (£247m for 2021-22 to 2025-26).
 By 2022 we will have also concluded consultation and formally adopted the Birmingham Transport Plan, including a rolling delivery plan to 2031.
 The transformation of the city centre will be underway with the traffic segments in place, further pedestrianisation and changes will have taken place to reduce the impact of the A38 through the city centre core.
-Renewal Start 2021 Complete 2026 DfT funding allocations to be agreed Business cases in development BCC Transportation and Connectivity, Highways

-Theme Intervention Phases & key actions Ask Progress Lead • Active travel schemes in local neighbourhoods will be continuing to be implemented and either the city-wide default 20mph pilot will have been developed or a further two 20mph areas will have been delivered.
+Active travel schemes in local neighbourhoods will be continuing to be implemented and either the city-wide default 20mph pilot will have been developed or a further two 20mph areas will have been delivered.
 At least another 12 car free school streets will be in place.
+Renewal.
+Start 2021.
+Complete 2026.
+DfT funding allocations to be agreed.
+Business cases in development.
+BCC Transportation and Connectivity, Highways 22
-East Birmingham Public Transport Improvements East Birmingham Metro We will also continue to support delivery of partner projects, including HS2 and TfWM's capital programme (Metro, Sprint, Cross City Bus) The planned Midland Metro East Birmingham to Solihull route is in particular a crucial part of the changes which are needed to the area's transport infrastructure.
-Accelerating delivery of BTP - delivering maximum social value for residents Renewal Some of the projects will be subject to HMG funding decisions In progress BCC TWFM DfT HS2 Delivering Digital Inclusion HMG (DWP) are currently introducing new measures for their European Social Fund (ESF) programmes to address Digital Inclusion.
-BCC are currently exploring how we can access this resource either as new funded provision or adaptations and financial top-ups to existing ESF provision of which we already have significant provision.
-This new resource is expected to target the most excluded and disadvantaged people in our communities and Recovery HMG programme In progress BCC WMCA

-Theme Intervention Phases & key actions Ask Progress Lead provide them with access to digital 'kit' such as pre-paid dongles to provide digital access to those currently without access.
-We will embed this into our existing provision so that this can be rolled out and targeted in a holistic way which will complement existing support rather than be purely a stand-alone and separate resource.
+Theme East Birmingham public transport improvements East Birmingham Metro We will also continue to support delivery of partner projects, including HS2 and TfWM's capital programme (Metro, Sprint, Cross City Bus).
+The planned Midland Metro East Birmingham to Solihull route is in particular a crucial part of the changes which are needed to the area's transport infrastructure.
+Accelerating delivery of BTP - delivering maximum social value for residents Renewal.
+Some of the projects will be subject to HMG funding decisions.
+In progress.
+BCC TWFM DfT HS2 Delivering Digital Inclusion HMG (DWP) are currently introducing new measures for their European Social Fund (ESF) programmes to address Digital Inclusion.
+BCC are currently exploring how we can access this resource either as new funded provision or adaptations and financial topups to existing ESF provision of which we already have significant provision.
+This new resource is expected to target the most excluded and disadvantaged people in our communities and provide them with access to digital 'kit' such as pre-paid dongles to provide digital access to those currently without access.
+We will embed this into our existing provision so that this can be rolled out and targeted in a holistic way which will complement existing support rather than be purely a standalone and separate resource.
+Recovery.
+HMG Programme.
+In progress.
+WMCA www.birmingham.gov.uk/downloads/file/5433/adopted_birmingham_development_plan_2031